 For instance, lifestyle changes may improve certain conditions.
 Ask your doctor if that's possible for you and whether or not you should consider it before you decide to have surgery.

 You may be able to do what's called "watchful waiting."
 That means you hold off on surgery while your doctor keeps an eye on your health to see if it gets better, worse, or stays the same.

 But that may not always be the best option.
 "Sometimes by not having surgery, you're really harming yourself," Albert says.
-Your doctor's opinion can help you make that call.
+Get your doctor's opinion.

 No. 3.
 Check the risks.